 The outbreak of COVID-19 and the current crisis-management across Europe has highlighted the need to create more resilient and sustainable societies.
-Delivering the European Green Deal and tackling the climate-crisis will be critical for creating a climate-neutral and competitive future for Europe.
+Delivering the European Green Deal and supporting a green recovery will be critical for creating a climate-neutral and competitive future for Europe.
 The European Green Deal envisages investments of EUR 1 trillion in lowering emissions and circular economy with the aim to make the EU carbon-neutral by 2050.
 Achieving this transformative agenda cannot be done by policymakers and institutions alone; it requires strong collaboration between representatives from governments, industry and the business sector.

-Supported by the World Economic Forum, the CEO Action Group for the European Green Deal will serve as a high-level platform for business leaders to support concrete plans and ideas to step up the game for climate positive action and ensure Europe’s leadership in delivering the European Green Deal as it evolves.
-The CEO Action group will also help promote sustainable practices within and beyond their own companies and industries and drive private sector investments for the green transition.
+Supported by the World Economic Forum, the CEO Action Group for the European Green Deal serves as a high-level platform for business leaders to support concrete plans and ideas to step up the game for climate positive action and demonstrate their commitment to the European Green Deal agenda (Joint Statement).
+The CEO Action group also helps promote sustainable practices in a series of lighthouse projects, and drives private sector investments for the green transition.

 For further information about this initiative, please contact Mirek Dušek (email@example.com), Deputy Head, Centre for Geopolitical and Regional Affairs, World Economic Forum or Annika Brack, Head of Community Development, Regional Affairs - Europe (firstname.lastname@example.org).